User-Centered Design (UCD): How to Design for People, Not Just Pixels

 A person working in the Google Search Console

-Designers who use contextual inquiry and research throughout UCD process understand how products should be designed for particular contexts best.
+Designers who use contextual inquiry and research throughout the UCD process understand best how products should be designed for particular contexts.
 Through contextual research, one can create more customer-friendly products by meeting customer-specific needs more accurately than possible.

 Generating Personas and Scenarios